 9.1.
 Governing Law.
 The validity, construction, and interpretation of this Agreement and the rights and duties of the Parties shall be governed by the internal laws of the state of New York without regard to principles of conflicts of laws.

 9.2.
 Force Majeure.
 Notwithstanding any other provision of this Agreement, no party to the Agreement shall be deemed in default or breach of this Agreement or liable for any loss or damages or for any delay or failure in performance (except for the payment of money) due to any cause beyond the reasonable control of, and without fault or negligence by, such party or its officers, directors, employees, agents or contractors.

 9.3.
 Insurance.
 Provider shall have and maintain in force throughout the Subscription Term insurance coverage in types and amounts customarily maintained by reputable companies in the same or similar line of business as Provider.

-9.7.
+9.6.
 Assignment.
-Neither party may assign or delegate duties under this Agreement or portion, or any related Customer Order(s), without the other party’s written consent.
+Neither party may assign or delegate duties under this Agreement or portion, or any related Service Order(s), without the other party’s written consent.
 However, either party may assign the Agreement: (i) in the event of a merger in which the party is not the surviving party; (ii) in the event of a sale of all or substantially all of its assets; or (iii) to any party with sufficient assets that controls, or is controlled by or is in common control with such party.
-This Agreement and related Customer Order(s) will be binding upon any permitted successors and assignees.
+This Agreement and related Service Order(s) will be binding upon any permitted successors and assignees.